eduard-balamatiuc/faf-pad-ghost-hunters/README.md

 - Location Service `locations_db`: for high-frequency operations - storing current player positions, room occupancy, and real-time state data with sub-millisecond access times.
 Essential for handling simultaneous location updates from hundreds of players without bottlenecks.
 - Ghost AI Service `ai_db` : since the ghost are recorded only session-wise, and some info can be optimized via caching, Redis would be the best option.
-- Lobby Service: for transient session management - storing player lists, game settings, and real-time readiness status with extremely low-latency read/write access.
+- Lobby Service `lobby_db`: for transient session management - storing player lists, game settings, and real-time readiness status with extremely low-latency read/write access.
 Essential for managing thousands of concurrent pre-game lobbies and broadcasting instant updates to all players.
-- Map Service: for real-time game state tracking - storing dynamic object states (e.g., `is_ghosted`) and live data  with millisecond-level update propagation.
+- Map Service `map_db`: for real-time game state tracking - storing dynamic object states (e.g., `is_ghosted`) and live data  with millisecond-level update propagation.
 Essential for synchronizing the game world state for all players and the Ghost AI Service during an active session.

 ### Communication Patterns